-The SENDCO can be contacted at ruth.drake@greenlane.ngfl.ac.uk on our admissions page, or from the school office.
-For parents of pupils with an Education Health and Care Plan, this is administered by Bradford SEN Team.
-Every half term we hold a tour of the school, when parents considering the need for placement in a Designated Specialist Provision can view our school.
+The SENDCO can be contacted at ruth.drake@priestley.academy

+Admissions for all pupils, including those with SEND into mainstream places are administered through Bradford Local Authority admissions team.
+Admission for pupils with an EHCP and into resourced provision places is through Bradford's SEND Team.
+Further details of how to contact them are available on our admissions page, or from the school office.
+Every half term we hold a tour of the school, when parents considering the need for placement in a Resourced Provision can view our school.
 Details of the next tour are available from the school office (01274 774644)